neilg63/astro-calc/README.md

 * ph: 0 = no extra phenomena unless eq == 4, 1 = show planetary phenomena for the referenced time unless it is shown inline with celestial body data.
 * hsys: Comma-separated list of house system letters or `all` for all systems, default W (whole house system)
 * aya: Comma-separated list of available ayanamshas (see below).
 These are added as separate data-set and should be applied in a post processing stage via simple subtraction from the lng, ascendant or rectAscension values, which are always tropical (they may automatically applied in /positions)
+* retro: 1: show retrograde and peak stations of the main planets, 0: do not show planet stations
 * p2: include progress synastry longitudes based on 1 day = 1 year from referenced time.
 Progress days since the historic chart data is mapped to years.
 * p2yrs: Number of years to capture for P2 data
 * p2ago: Number of years ago for the P2 start year